bzkarimi/sintering/README.md

 1. INIT: Contains the initial positions of each cluster on the surface along with their radius and energy.
 Note that the energy should be in hartree.

+The file structure is:

-ElementSymbol   R               X               Y               E num of atoms in the cluster
+num of atoms in the cluster   R               X               Y               E

 2. DATA: It's the database which contains all the energies of different cluster sizes.